Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 The Insula

-Back in Part One, we explored the insula – the part of the brain that connects emotion, body, and self-awareness.
+Back in Part One, we explored the insula, the part of the brain that connects emotion, body, and self-awareness.
 Here is where it becomes especially relevant.

 When we reflect, clarify, grow, and eventually integrate, we’re not just shifting how we think about past experiences; we’re gently rewiring how our brain holds them.

-It’s here that we build self-trust and self-worth from the inside out, allowing future experiences – whether good or challenging – to meet us where we are.
+It’s here that we build self-trust and self-worth from the inside out, allowing future experiences, whether good or challenging to meet us where we are.

 Because at its heart, this is what self-trust and self-worth truly mean.
 It’s knowing we can meet life as it comes, without abandoning ourselves in the process.
 It’s understanding that even when rejection or discomfort shows up, it doesn’t define who we are.

-And most importantly, whatever the future holds – it doesn’t change who we are.
+And most importantly, whatever the future holds, it doesn’t change who we are.
+Which is where our journey with rejection comes to a calming close.

-A Gentle Reminder
+A Closing Reminder

 Before I go, I just want to say: this is a process, not a race.